marco-pratesi/android/quagga/quagga-0.99.21mr2.2/README.txt

-These file refer to the OSPF-MDR implementation for quagga OSPFv3, maintained by the Mobile Routing project at the Naval Research Laboratory: http://cs.itd.nrl.navy.mil/work/ospf-manet/
+These files refer to the OSPF-MDR implementation for quagga OSPFv3, maintained by the Mobile Routing project at the Naval Research Laboratory: http://cs.itd.nrl.navy.mil/work/ospf-manet/